Over-the-Top Content (OTT) - An Introduction

 Content Delivery Network (CDN): Video content is delivered to the users through a Content Delivery Network (CDN), which is a network of web servers.
 You can either choose to buy a CDN from a third-party or build your own.

-Content Management System (CMS): A Content Management System is used to streamline workflows and help manage the users, their subscriptions, payment gateways, monetization models including ads, content publication, and syndication.
+Content Management System (CMS): A Content Management System is used to streamline workflows and help manage users, their subscriptions, payment gateways, monetization models including ads, content publications, and syndication.

-DRM: Digital Rights Management (DRM) is a digital licensing system which is used for the prevention of piracy.
-DRM ensures that the content is stored and transmitted in an encrypted format so that only authorised users can have access to the content.
+Digital Rights Management (DRM): DRM is a digital licensing system that is used for the prevention of piracy.
+DRM ensures that the content is stored and transmitted in an encrypted format so that only authorized users can access the content.

-Recommendation Engine & Analytics Engine: An analytics engine is used in an OTT platform to get a 360-degree view of customer behaviours.
+Recommendation Engine and Analytics Engine: An analytics engine is used in an OTT platform to get a 360-degree view of customer behaviors.
 This analytics data is further used by a recommendation engine to suggest users what to watch next.

 Role of Data in OTT Services